astramieri/oci-foundations/docs/file_storage.md

 File storage is hierarchical collection of documents organized into name directories.

+The OCI File Storage service uses the Network File System (NFS) protocol for file access.
+NFS allows clients to access files over a network in a manner that appears as though they are part of the local file system.

 The two most common distributed file systems are:
 - network file system (NFS) for Linux
 - server messaging block (SMB) for Windows